Announcements

 STAGE 1

-The Stage 1 manuscript was evaluated over one round of in-depth review.
-Based on detailed responses to the reviewers' comments, the recommender judged that the manuscript met the Stage 1 criteria and therefore awarded in-principle acceptance (IPA).
+The Stage 1 manuscript was evaluated through an initial round of editorial review, followed by a further round of external review, after which the recommender judged that it met the Stage 1 criteria for in-principle acceptance (IPA).

-URL to the preregistered Stage 1 protocol: https://osf.io/3knyb
+URL to the preregistered Stage 1 protocol: https://osf.io/8wp6f

 Level of bias control achieved: Level 2.
-At least some data/evidence that will be used to answer the research question has been accessed and partially observed by the authors, but the authors certify that they have not yet observed the key variables within the data that will be used to answer the research question.
+At least some data/evidence that will be used to answer the research question has been accessed and partially observed by the authors, but the authors certify that they have not yet observed the key variables within the data that will be used to answer the research question AND they have taken additional steps to maximise bias control and rigour.
+List of eligible PCI RR-friendly journals:

 References